 - We have not even come close to having the discipline to recycle all the plastic (which has a high cost) nor prevent megatons of plastic from getting into nature.

 - Many countries are already establishing laws to ban single-use plastic (11).
-The United States should join in this ban.

 - Re-usable containers (glass, metal, with deposit, cleaned and re-used), are a preferred, effective way to reduce overall costs and reduce waste.